 Prior to students beginning clerkship rotations in the community, a criminal background check is required.
 An allowance is provided for those cohorts.
 Costs are based upon average costs based on the previous year’s cohort as provided by the vendor.

 A one-time allowance is given for the purchase/upgrade for personal technology required for coursework.
 Costs are established based upon University recommended specs.
-Pricing is based on the required specs of a computer/smart phone that is provided by the University IT Department.
+Pricing is provided by the University IT Department, based on the required specifications for a computer or smart phone.

 Loan fees from Direct Loans are included in the student Cost of Attendance.
 An average loan fee amount is determined annually for each separate Cost of Attendance group.
 Groups are based on the College, year in College, Ohio residency status, and the housing status that the student indicates on the FAFSA.
 There is a separate loan fee for USUB and Grad PLUS.
 The student must accept a Direct Loan to have that loans’ loan fee within their student Cost of Attendance.
 Initial awarding will include the loan fees in the student’s costs for any Direct Loans that are offered to the student.
 If a student does not accept a Direct Loan, the loan fees for Direct Loans will be removed from the student Cost of Attendance.
 The University uses average loan fees and therefore actual loan fees will not be considered for any Request for Reconsideration.
 The calculation to determine average loan fees are listed below.
 The Cost of Attendance (COA) is the total cost without any loan fees included.
 The loan processing fee used is as of the day that the student Cost of Attendances are created for the given academic year.

 - USUB Loan Fee = Annual Loan Limit * USUB Loan Processing Fee